Abdulazeez1010/alx-system_engineering-devops/0x00-shell_basics/README.md

-The twelfth script list all files in the current directory, parent directory, and the boot directory in long format The thirteenth script prints the type of a file in a directory The fourteenth script creates a named symbolic link in the current working directory to another directory
+The twelfth script list all files in the current directory, parent directory, and the boot directory in long format The thirteenth script prints the type of a file in a directory The fourteenth script creates a named symbolic link in the current working directory to another directory The fifteenth script copies all html files from the current working directory to its parent, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory